younes-alt/zero_day/README.md

 # Create and Setup Your Git and GitHub Account

 ## Introduction
-Welcome to the project on creating and setting up your Git and GitHub account!
+Welcome to the project on creating and settin g up your Git and GitHub account!
 This README file serves as a guide to help you get started on your journey to version control and collaboration using Git and GitHub.

 ## Getting Started
 To begin, follow these steps: